-Our research group focusses on different fields of research, e.g. phloem loading in plants, analyses of nectar and crops.
+Our research focusses on different fields of plant biochemistry and molecular biology, e.g. phloem loading in plants, regulation of nectar composition, sugar and amino acid metabolism in crops.

 The evolutionary success of the flowering plants is often attributed to their numerous mutualistic relationships with their pollinators.
 Plant species and their particular pollinators are often highly adapted to each other.
 From all attraction mechanisms floral nectar seems to be the most impotant one.
 Different ecological, physiological, co-evolutionary and phylogentical factors that affect the nectar composition are examined especially in the families of Bromeliaceae, Onagraceae and the genus Nicotiana.
 Additionally to the „big three“ (Sucrose, Glucose and Fructose) many more compounds are analysed.
 Furthermore to origin of the nectar compounds is studied, e.g. by comparing the compounds of the phloem with the nectar.

 3. Botanical and zoological identification of honeydew honey (BoogIH)